oc-shopaholic/oc-shopaholic-docs/plugins/home.md

 ## Tags for Shopaholic

+"Tags" plugin allows you to create seo pages with a list of products within a single category.
+Tag can only be linked to one category.

 ## Viewed products for Shopaholic

+The "Viewed products" plugin allows you to add automatically products to the viewed products list.
+Users can view the product list and remove products from the viewed products list.

 ## VK Goods for Shopaholic

+Description will be added soon...

 ## Wish list for Shopaholic

+The "Wish list" plugin allows you to add products to the wish list.
+Users can view the wish list, add products to wish list, remove products from wish list.

 ## Yandex Market for Shopaholic

+Description will be added soon...